 4. CONNECT TO YOUR SENSES

-Cultivating the stillness and presence that allows you to really feel into the different experiences of your senses can help you take in the magnitude of what it actually means to be alive.
+Cultivating the stillness that allows you to deeply feel into the experiences of your senses can help you take in the magnitude of what it truly means to be alive.

-Whether that’s through tasting your food, going out in nature and taking in the sights or smells or even trying to do this in social situations if possible.
+Whether that’s through deeply tasting your food, going out in nature and fully taking in the sights & smells or even doing this in social situations if that’s possible for you.

 It could be good for you to focus on one sense at a time and allow it to consume your attention so you can really sink into it.

-Just becoming more aware of what your senses are perceiving, and let it take you on a journey of gratitude for being alive.
+Just become more aware of what these senses are perceiving, and let it take you on a journey of gratitude for being a conscious, breathing human being.

 5. SHARE YOUR GRATITUDE

-There are so many ways you can share & express your gratitude, but here I am talking about making a conscious effort to let others know how grateful and thankful you are.
+There are so many ways you can share & express your gratitude, but here I’m talking about making a conscious effort to let others know how grateful and thankful you are.

 Your gratitude may not always involve others, but when it does, let them know.